codeforseoul/hangul/README.md

 While Vowels written in Hangul are consistent, unique and comprehensible, they become more difficult in Romanization for a number of reasons:

- 1. Hangul vowels differences are subtle to untrained western ears (ÀÇ, ¿Ü, ¿Ö, etc)
+ 1. Hangul vowels differences are subtle to untrained western ears (ì˜, ì™¸, ì™œ, etc)
- 2. Hangul vowels are consistent, but Romanized vowels less so (¼­ is sometimes "seo", other times "suh")
+ 2. Hangul vowels are consistent, but Romanized vowels less so (ì„œ is sometimes "seo", other times "suh")
  3. Hangul makes syllable alignment is clear-cut, but Romanization does not ("Yeouido" mispronounced as "ye-o-u-i-do" vs. "yeo-ui-do")